Top Indian Landmarks - 51 Most Famous Landmarks in India

 The Jantar Mantar also houses the world's largest sundial.
 The main building is lit up like a firefly in the evenings, accompanied by a fascinating sound and light show.

-Amer Fort served as the primary residence of the Rajput Rulers during their reign in the region.
-It overlooks the Maotha Lake in Amer, which served as the capital of the erstwhile princely state of Jaipur.
+Amber Fort served as the primary residence of the Rajput Rulers during their reign in the region.
+It overlooks the Maotha Lake in Amber, which served as the capital of the erstwhile princely state of Jaipur.
 It is one of the finest examples of Rajput architecture and is a visual treat for all visitors.

 Victoria Memorial, Kolkata